 Mirroring an index simply means that an index fund will invest in all the stocks that are a part of the stock index that it is tracking.
 For example, an S&P 500 fund will invest in all 500 of the stocks listed on the index.

 That’s why a fund manager isn’t actively involved in the day to day running of an index fund.
 This has wider implications on aspects like the expense ratio and even the returns that an index fund generates.
+You can consult a Cube Wealth Coach or download the Cube Wealth App.

 Top Differences Between Index And Mutual Funds